AguaClara/Textbook/Flocculation/Floc_Design.rst

  - :math:`G_{CS} = 100 Hz`
  - :math:`G_{CS} \theta = 37,000`

 The plant flow rate :math:`Q` is defined by the needs of the community that the plant is being desiged for.
-Additionally, the height of water *at the end* of the flocculator, :math:`H`, the *maximum* length of the flocculator based on the length of the sedimentation tank length, :math:`L_{Max, \, sed}`, and the *minimum* width of a flocculator channel required for a human to fit inside, :math:`W_{Min, \, human}`, are also defined initially.
-Ordinarilly in AguaClara plants, the flocculator occupies the same length dimension as the sedimentation tanks, which is why the length constraint exists.
-See :numref:`figure_physical_design_criteria_floc` for a representation of how the flocculator and sedimentation tanks are placed in a plant.
+Additionally, the height of water *at the end* of the flocculator, :math:`H`, the *maximum* length of the flocculator based on the length of the clarifier length, :math:`L_{Max, \, sed}`, and the *minimum* width of a flocculator channel required for a human to fit inside, :math:`W_{Min, \, human}`, are also defined initially.
+Ordinarilly in AguaClara plants, the flocculator occupies the same length dimension as the clarifiers, which is why the length constraint exists.
+See :numref:`figure_physical_design_criteria_floc` for a representation of how the flocculator and clarifiers are placed in a plant.

 - :math:`H = 2 \, {\rm m}`
 - :math:`L_{Max, \, sed} = 6 \, {\rm m}`